quortex/kubestitute/README.md

 ## Configuration

 ### <a id="Configuration_AWS_plugin"></a>AWS plugin
-kubestitute deploy a sidecar to interact with AWS.
+Kubestitute deploy a sidecar to interact with AWS.
 To configure this plugin, a configmap must be deployed with the desired configuration into `kubestitute-system` namespace.

 ```yml
 apiVersion: v1